rnapier/cocoaphony-blog/source/_drafts/mockery.md

 The storage is optional.
 What happens in this code if it's nil?
 Well, it reads and writes to a local dictionary, and doesn't do anything with the system keychain.
 Isn't that exactly what `KeychainMock` does?

 `Keychain` is its own mock!
 All you need to do is set `storage = nil`.
-And if you modify `Keychain`, its mock automatically matches it because it's the same thing.
+And if you modify `Keychain`, its mock automatically matches because it's the same thing.
 The only thing we've removed is the little bit that we didn't want during testing: writing to the real keychain.

 This is a shockingly powerful pattern.
 I call it "self-mocking" and I use it a lot.
-A whole lot. `Keychain` is possibly the most perfect example of it, but many types can benefit from this approach.
+A whole lot. `Keychain` is possibly the most perfect example of it, but many types can benefit from this approach, particularly when you add a few more techniques.

-We just need a way to pass `nil` to `KeychainStorage.init`.
-Currently there's no way to do that, because how to do it right is a little subtle.
-That deserves its own post.
+And that's what this series looks like.
+This is the simplest form of it, and I'm skipping a few very important details that I'll discuss soon.
+And some philosophy.
+So much philosophy.
 Stay tuned.